What shareholders can do to beat the market with Umpqua Holdings Corporation (UMPQ) stock - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Jul 28 when Nixon Torran B sold 5,000 shares for $17.58 per share.
 The transaction valued at 87,900 led to the insider holds 211,033 shares of the business.

 MACHUCA LUIS bought 7,600 shares of UMPQ for $131,376 on Apr 28.
 The Director now owns 70,718 shares after completing the transaction at $17.29 per share.
 On Apr 27, another insider, Nixon Torran B, who serves as the Umpqua Bank President of the company, sold 5,000 shares for $17.67 each.
 As a result, the insider received 88,350 and left with 216,033 shares of the company.